Your Right to Choose Psychiatry-UK for adult ADHD NHS assessment and treatment in England

 ● We are the largest (and most economic) provider of neurodevelopmental assessment services in the UK, seeing over 1000 patients every month.

-● We have over 50 consultant psychiatrists, so you can choose which doctor you see.
+● We have over 100 consultants, so you can choose which doctor you see.

 ● We are a qualified NHS provider.